mikeoleary/mikeoleary.github.io/_posts/2025-12-23-nginx-openwebui.md

 ### Instructions to deploy NGINX Ingress Controller
 1. Deploy Open WebUI + CalypsoAI integration on K8s following previous posts.
+  - Instructions now include env var for Open WebUI to define a header for trusted auth: `WEBUI_AUTH_TRUSTED_EMAIL_HEADER`
 2. I've cloned the repo for [NGINX Ingress Controller](https://github.com/nginx/kubernetes-ingress) at version 5.3.1
   - I have added the relevant manifests to the [repo](https://github.com/mikeoleary/my-secure-ai-app/) accompanying this series.
-  - The [instructions to deploy](https://github.com/mikeoleary/my-secure-ai-app/blob/300eeac1af73f10a3b8331070bcd055b8243f503/deploy_notes.md) now include all manifests in the correct order.
-(The linked instructions are a point-in-time version.)
+  - The [instructions to deploy](https://github.com/mikeoleary/my-secure-ai-app/blob/main/deploy_notes.md) should include all manifests in the correct order.
 3. Now we should have NGINX I.C. running.
 You should be able to access Open WebUI via public IP address, and your traffic should be traversing NGINX I.C.
   <figure>
     <a href="/assets/openwebui-chatgpt/screenshot-open-webui.png"><img src="/assets/openwebui-chatgpt/screenshot-open-webui.png"></a>